 I was planning a brew day with my brother, because he was interested in learning how to brew.
 It was also the Super Bowl weekend.
 He sent me a text asking, “Are you coming over for Super Owl?”
 I laughed at the obvious misspelling and responded that he had just named our beer.
 So as we brewed on Super Bowl Sunday, the name stuck and the beer was a hit.
 We started to think of funny ideas for beer names and a logo and it took off from there.
 It has a nice tie-in for my wife and I as well, since it seems that wherever we have lived there always seems to be an owl that moves in close to us.
 Plus, we love the Raptor Center in Davis.

 What can we say?
 All of the owners are family and friends.
-We have friends from UC Davis Law.
-Friends from DPNS (Davis Parent Nursery School).
-Friends from parenting groups we’ve joined in town, and some loving parents of our own.
+We have friends we met at UC Davis Law School, friends from parenting groups in town and from the Davis Parent Nursery School, as well as some loving parents of our own.

 Why We Wanted To Open A Brewery

 My wife and I have had the privilege of living in some of the West’s best beer cities.
 I grew up in Sacramento/Lodi and went to college in Portland where I met my wife and started my love of craft beer (~ thank you Fulton Pub).
 I did a case study on the craft beer scene in the Northwest and started to dream of opening a neighborhood brewery, but it had to wait.
 My wife went to UC Davis Law School and that is when we fell in love with Davis, but we had a stint in San Diego and enjoyed a great and lively beer scene while there.
 When we were ready to start a family, we both decided Davis was the place we wanted to be.
 We are also lucky because my wife is from Boulder, Colorado and we visit there regularly, enjoying the local breweries during our stays.